CUHK-DBGroup/WSS-WIRS/README.md

 $ cmake ..
 $ make
 ```
-Note that the CMake version should be higher than 3.22, and the g++ version should be 11.1.0.
+Note that the CMake version should be higher than 3.22.
 After compiling the code, an executable file called *DynamicWeighteSetSampling* is generated.

 ## Run the code
 After placing the dataset, one can run the following command directly.
 For the {testName} problem, execute tests of {op} operation on {fileName} dataset，and output the runtime and required memory space size.